 How to arrive at the via ferrata Cala del Molí

 If you’re coming from Girona, it’s even closer, only 40 min by car.
-You don’t need to take a highway; you just need to follow the C-56 and then the GIV-6621.
+You don’t need to take a highway; you follow the C-56 and GIV-6621.

 Our experience in the via ferrata Cala del Molí

-If you’re one of those that loves going to the beach but can’t stand laying on a towel for hours, this is definitely a great plan to move your body while enjoying the beach vibes!
+If you love going to the beach but can’t stand laying on a towel for hours, this is a great plan to move your body while enjoying the beach vibes!

 More things to do in the Costa Brava

 We’ve written several posts with adventures to do in the area.
 Here are some suggestions: